turboapps/docs/src/client/command-line/build.md

 To build an image from an existing container, use the `commit` command.

+## Working with Dependencies

+### Base Images

+Newly created images are usually based on existing images.
+For example, a WordPress image is based on PHP, MySQL, and Apache images.
+There are two ways to handle these dependencies:

+#### Default Behavior
+By default, all base images are baked into the new image.
+The newly created image includes everything it needs.

+For information purposes, the used images will show up in the Hub under the Dependencies tab of the repository.

+#### Runtime Dependencies
+If an image is created with the `--no-base` option, the newly created image will not contain the base images.
+Instead, the images are downloaded and loaded when the image is used.

+For example, with a WordPress image based on PHP, MySQL, and Apache built with `--no-base`:
+- When launched, the PHP, MySQL, and Apache images are downloaded
+- Transitive dependencies are downloaded recursively
+- The image cannot be pushed if base images are not available on Hub

 ### Using TurboScript

 A TurboScript is a list of instructions that Turbo will follow to create a container.
 After the last instruction in a script, Turbo will automatically run `turbo commit` on the recently created container, creating a new image.